sachinisilva/lightbox-react/README.md

 A lightbox for React components or images.
 String passed as arguments are assumed to be the src for an image.
-Otherwise, it will check if the argument is able to be rended as a child React component of the lightbox.
+Otherwise, it will check if the argument is able to be rendered as a child React component of the lightbox.

 [DEMO](http://treyhuffine.com/lightbox-react/)

-Originally forked from [fritz-c](https://github.com/fritz-c/react-image-lightbox)'s library
+Originally forked from [treyhuffine](https://github.com/treyhuffine/lightbox-react)'s library

 Features

 - Keyboard shortcuts (with rate limiting)
-- Image Zoom
+- Image/Component Zoom
+- Accessible
 - Flexible rendering using src values assigned on the fly
 - Image preloading for smoother viewing
 - Mobile friendly, with pinch to zoom and swipe (Thanks, [@webcarrot](https://github.com/webcarrot)!)